Andrew Andrews: Türk Telekom (2021)

-On June 26 2021, he signed with Türk Telekom.
+On June 26, 2021, he signed with Türk Telekom.
 However, on September 4, he was released after the team refused to grant a few days off to return to the United States because of a family matter.

 Frutti Extra Bursaspor (2021–2022)

-On October 1 2021, Andrews signed with Frutti Extra Bursaspor.
+On October 1, 2021, Andrews signed with Frutti Extra Bursaspor.

 Panathinaikos (2022–2023)

-On July 16 2022, Andrews signed a two-year contract with Panathinaikos of the Greek Basket League and the EuroLeague.
+On July 16, 2022, Andrews signed a two-year contract with Panathinaikos of the Greek Basket League and the EuroLeague.
 In November of the same year, he was sidelined out of the team rotation after the acquisition of Dwayne Bacon and subsequently entered into a legal dispute with the club.
-On March 11 2023, Andrews and Panathinaikos finally reached a settlement agreement, via mediation from the EuroLeague Players Association, and the player was released from his contract.
+On March 11, 2023, Andrews and Panathinaikos finally reached a settlement agreement, via mediation from the EuroLeague Players Association, and the player was released from his contract.
 In 4 EuroLeague games, Andrews averaged 8.2 points, 1.5 rebounds and 1.8 assists, while in only 2 domestic matches, he averaged 4.5 points, 1.5 rebounds and 1 assist per contest.

-Return to Bursaspor (2023–present)
+Return to Bursaspor (2023)

 On March 15, 2023, Andrews made his official return to Turkey and Bursaspor.

+Joventut (2023–2024)

+On July 17, 2023, he signed with Joventut Badalona of the Spanish Liga ACB.

+Wolves Twinsbet (2024–2025)

+On July 26, 2024, Andrews signed with Wolves Twinsbet of the Lithuanian Basketball League (LKL) and the EuroCup.

+Cairns Taipans (2025–present)

+On September 15, 2025, Andrews signed with the Cairns Taipans of the Australian National Basketball League (NBL) for the 2025–26 season.